h0lmes/mockservice/README.md

 Header can have two formats:

-    service_name/variable_name/value
+    controller/name_of_variable/value
-    service_name/request_mapping/variable_name/value
+    controller/request-mapping/name_of_variable/value

 Example:

-    Mock-Variable: AccountServiceController/total/1000
+    Mock-Variable: AccountService/total/1000
-    Mock-Variable: StoreServiceController/api_v1_item_{id}/item_name/iPhone 12 Pro
+    Mock-Variable: StoreService/api-v1-item-{id}/item_name/iPhone 12 Pro

-In the example above if you call any endpoint of the `AccountServiceController` a variable `total` with value `1000` would be available.
+In the example above if you call any endpoint of the `AccountService` a variable `total` with value `1000` would be available.

-And if you call an endpoint `api/v1/item/{id}` of the `StoreServiceController` a variable `item_name` with value `iPhone 12 Pro` would be available.
+And if you call an endpoint `api/v1/item/{id}` of the `StoreService` a variable `item_name` with value `iPhone 12 Pro` would be available.